lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 }
 ```

-Note: The `accessor` keyword was introduced in TypeScript 4.9 and full standard decorator with metadata support requires TypeScript 5.2 or greater.
+Note: The `accessor` keyword was introduced in TypeScript 4.9 and standard decorators with metadata require TypeScript ≥5.2.

 ### Using decorators with Babel { #decorators-babel }